The Undergraduate Certificate in Entrepreneurship is available to students outside

 Business Law is an introductory course exploring the nature of laws, its sources,

 and its relation to society, government and business.
-The course focuses on the traditional
+The course focuses on traditional

-course is available only to entrepreneurship majors and is typically taken in the
+is available only to entrepreneurship majors and is typically taken in the fall of

-fall of sophomore year but can be taken at other times by arrangement.
-In the course,
+sophomore year but can be taken at other times by arrangement.
+In the course, students

-students will pitch ideas and select concepts for new real “micro-ventures,” with
+will pitch ideas and select concepts for new micro-ventures.
+With faculty guidance

-of $5,000, start the business via an introductory sequence of new venture learning
+instructor will provide an introductory sequence of new venture learning modules,

-This is the continuation of ENTR201.
+This course is the continuation of ENTR 301.
 The course is available only to entrepreneurship

 majors and is typically taken in the spring of sophomore year but can be taken at

 other times by arrangement.
-Teams will continue to operate the businesses and report
+Teams will continue to operate their businesses and report

-progress to an advisory board.
-Course experiential and knowledge content will focus
+progress to the instructor.
+Course experiential and knowledge content will focus on

 An introductory course that provides an understanding of terminology and key concepts